Kaziranga – a greatest example of wildlife protection and conservation worldwide

 Inadequate habitat is always a factor when it comes to wildlife conservation.
 Big animals require territory and fight when one intrudes on others.
 This results in conflicts resulting in death.

 Youths from the local region should be hired as forest guards.
-This gives the opportunity of employment to the locals.
+This gives the opportunity for employment to the locals.
 They know the terrain better and can do a better job protecting the habitat given a chance.

 Posted in Uncategorized